Rule 5160-59-03.2 | OhioRISE: care coordination.

 (q) Ensure youth and family choice is incorporated regarding the services and supports they receive and from whom;

 (r) Ensure that all care coordination services are provided in a conflict-free manner, with particular attention to ensuring care coordination services, functions, and staff are separated from the organization's function and staff related to other services.
-If the CME has multiple lines of business, the CME must establish firewalls between its care coordination services and staff and the functions and staff of its other services;
+If the CME has multiple lines of business, the CME will establish firewalls between its care coordination services and staff and the functions and staff of its other services;

 (s) Identify and inform the OhioRISE plan of unmet needs and barriers to effective care and assist in developing community resources to meet youth and families' needs; and